MicrosoftDocs/azure-docs-powershell.pt-BR/azps-0.10.0/Az.Monitor/Get-AzAlertHistory.md

 ```

 ### -ResourceId
-Especifica a identificação do recurso ao qual a regra está associada.
+Especifica a ID do recurso à que a regra está associada.

 ```yaml
 Type: System.String